 Eating and drinking out does not have to be expensive at all.
 As always, my recommendation as a seasoned traveller is to stay away from the main pedestrian areas and city-centre squares.
 One of the things do to in Lisbon is to wander down towards the water for the cheapest sea food.

 Eating out is what to do in Lisbon, and doing it regularly is very much part of the Portuguese culture, therefore locals dine out as readily as tourists, this keeps standards high and prices low.

 Portuguese wine is also under-rated and much, much cheaper than imported wine from Spain, Italy or France.
-If interacting with the locals is one of the nicest things to do in Lisbon, asking the waiters for recommendations is a must – they’re a friendly bunch and as proud to sell local wine as they are to up-sell the imported variety!
+If interacting with the locals is a nice thing to do, asking the waiters for recommendations is a must – they’re a friendly bunch and as proud to sell local wine as they are to up-sell the imported variety!

 Enjoy the colors and the sunsets

-A bit like it’s more lauded Spanish cousin, Barcelona, Lisbon is a place synonymous with color.
-Taking in all the colors is one of the things to do in Lisbon.
+A bit like its more lauded Spanish cousin, Barcelona, Lisbon is a place synonymous with color.
+Taking in all the colors is one of the nicest things to do in Lisbon.

 Another great find for a high-rise cocktail is “Entrentanto” at the summit of Hotel Chiado.
 This has fantastic views over the houses and up to Castelo de S. Jorge, another one of Lisbon attractions.